Football clubs

 1906 - 1910

-Founded in 1906 through the amalgamation of Hastings & St Leonards FC and St Leonards United, the club spent its short history playing in the Southern League with the aim of winning promotion from Division Two.
-However, the club were unable to win promotion and lacked sufficient support to sustain professional status and so it was decided to fold the club following the 1909-10 season.
+Created through the merger of Hastings & St Leonards FC and St Leonards United, the club competed in the Southern League Division Two.
+Despite ambitions for promotion, it failed to achieve this goal and lacked the support needed to maintain professional status.
+The club folded after the 1909–10 season.

 St Leonards Amateurs